1947 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 • 1947-S (San Francisco)

-The 1947 quarter series presents an interesting value hierarchy.
-While Philadelphia produced the most coins, and San Francisco the least, mintage doesn’t directly correlate with value in lower grades—all three regular strikes trade near silver melt value when worn.
+The 1947 quarter series presents a fascinating value hierarchy that defies simple mintage logic.
+While Philadelphia produced the most coins and San Francisco the fewest, mintage alone doesn’t dictate value in lower grades—all three regular strikes trade near their silver melt floor when worn.
 The real premiums emerge in Mint State grades, where subtle differences in strike quality and preservation separate $100 coins from $1,000+ examples.
-The Proof-Like variety stands apart as a special discovery that combines the lowest “mintage” with unique mirror-like surfaces.

 1947 No Mint Mark Quarter Value